American Express OPEN Business Platinum Review

 - Dispute resolution

 - No foreign transaction fees

-However, if your business spending doesn’t fit this profile, a card that better facilitates earning points through non-travel spending, like the Amex OPEN Business Gold Rewards card, should make more sense for you.
-Then again, Business Platinum lets you earn 1.5 points to the dollar on all eligible purchases of $5,000 or more, so it’s not a useless card for non-travel spending by any means.
+However, if your business spending doesn’t fit this profile, a card that better facilitates earning points through non-travel spending should make more sense for you.
+Then again, the Business Platinum card lets you earn 1.5 points to the dollar on all eligible purchases of $5,000 or more, so it’s not a useless card for non-travel spending by any means.

 The editorial content on this page is not provided by any of the companies mentioned, and has not been reviewed, approved or otherwise endorsed by any of these entities.
 Opinions expressed here are author’s alone.